kibetstephanie/yolo/explanation.md

     7. Bind the application to a port for the docker daemon to map it.
     8. Finally, use the `CMD [ "node", "server.js" ]` to start the app on the client side.

+* After creating the Dockerfile, I built the Image using the `sudo docker build . -t <name of image>` command.
+In this case the name of my image is `yolo_back_img`.
+* The `-t` or `--tag` flag is used to set a name  to the image.
+* Then connect your database to the application.
+I had to create a cluster in [MongoDB](https://www.mongodb.com/) then connect it to the code in VS Code using the link provided.
+* The run the image using the `sudo docker run -p 3000:3000 yolo_back_img`
+* Notice that the image will run on port 5000.

+* I ran both images at the same time then in the application, I added a product.
+It worked successfully.